Pevernow/CreationEngine/README.md

 6.Shaders

 # Licence
-src/ directory of all the code in accordance with LICENCE.md
+src/ directory of all the code in accordance use LICENCE.md

 other parts of the project use with their own licences